chocolatey/choco-wiki/PackageTriageProcess.md

 ![files section with chocolateyInstall.ps1 expanded](https://cloud.githubusercontent.com/assets/63502/12586960/000e1c80-c418-11e5-9a27-edc8415f9b8b.png)

-If you don't trust the package page, we invite you to download the actual package and inspect the contents (the .nupkg is just a .zip file after all).
+If you don't trust the package page (or if the package was published before July 2014), we invite you to download the actual package and inspect the contents (the .nupkg is just a .zip file after all).
 On the left menu there is a download link.
 You can download and rename the .nupkg to a .zip file and extract it to see the contents.

 ![download link](https://cloud.githubusercontent.com/assets/63502/12586777/3f483486-c417-11e5-8a54-16d4f4006bcb.png)